BuzzRage/TABL/README.md

 * GUI:
     * Improve scale display by putting a tabulation for each semitone not valid in a scale
     * When playing a chords, change color of played notes in the scale label
-    * Gridify the layout of widget
     * Design a background (like VST ones ?)
+    * Fix enable/disable bug due to gridification

 * Music engine:
     * Build a transcoder from binary representation of tones into actual scale (i.e. 101011010101 = Major)